 With IBCs storing a large quantity of potentially hazardous materials, the physical storage of your IBCs will fall under your obligations under the Pollution Prevention Control Regulations and your Waste Management Licence.

 The information contained in these documents together with your internal risk assessment will determine whether bunded storage is required as part of your IBC storage solution.

 The guidelines for the use of bunds, or sumps as they are sometimes referred to, is to ensure you have 110% capacity of the volume of your largest container or 25% of the total volume stored.

 Our specialist IBC storage solutions can be designed to incorporate storage bunds as well as drip trays to act as a safety measure and prevent potential leaking product from spreading or contaminating other areas.

 We also have a range of options and accessories, which can help to detect leaks early.

-For more information on our Maxi Cube IBC Pallet Racking, click here
+For more information on our Maxi Cube IBC Pallet Racking, the cost effective alternative to IBC Storage Units, click here